 Does eyeshadow go bad

 Yes, eyeshadow does go bad.
 It goes bad 12-24 months after opening.
-There is a little jar with a number such as 24m on the back.
+A jar with a number such as 24m is on the back.
 This will tell you how long you have before it expires.
 Unopened eyeshadow can last for three years.

 Which eyeshadow palette is best for beginners

 Pick up a nude eyeshadow palette to start with.
 The neutral colors will work with any eye color and skin tone.
-These include various colors so that you can pull off a few different looks.
-When you upgrade to more vibrant colors, you can use your nudes as an eyeshadow base.
+These include various colors to pull off a few different looks.
+You can use your nudes as an eyeshadow base when you upgrade to more vibrant colors.

 Yes, you need an eye primer.
 This is especially true if you have oily eyelids.
-Eye primer helps your eyeshadow stay in place longer than it would on its own.
+Eye primer helps your eyeshadow stay in place longer than it would.
 A setting spray can also help your look last all day long.

 Eyeshadow base is used as a base for the rest of your look.
-This is the color underneath your eyeshadow that often shows through when you apply glitter eyeshadows.
-These are also used to help cover imperfections, such as spider veins or discoloration.
+This color underneath your eyeshadow often shows through when you apply glitter eyeshadows.
+These also help cover imperfections, such as spider veins or discoloration.

 You can, but you need to be careful.
 Remember that less is more.
-You don’t need a lot of concealer.
-These also aren’t formulated the same way that primers are so that they won’t work as well.
-It’s a better idea to pick up some eye primer the next time you’re out.
+You don’t need a lot of concealers.
+These also aren’t formulated the same way that primers are so they won’t work as well.
+It’s better to pick up some eye primer the next time you’re out.

-Eyeshadow is one of the first places that most of us begin with makeup.
-Learning about the different finishes and brushes to use is an essential part of learning how to apply eyeshadow for beginners.
+Eyeshadow is one of the first places where most of us begin with makeup.
+Learning about the different finishes and brushes to use is essential to applying eyeshadow for beginners.
 Don’t forget to keep eyeshadow tips in mind as you learn about applying eyeshadow.
 Check out this article for more information that you need to know!